Michigan Gun Lawyers

 If you have a concealed pistol license (CPL) in Michigan, you are authorized to carry a concealed weapon (CCW).
 The right to carry a weapon comes with many responsibilities.
 To learn about Michigan's concealed pistol regulations or apply for a concealed pistol license, please review the following information:

-The criminal defense attorneys of Willis Law represent CPL holders who are accused of violating their responsibilities under Michigan's CCW laws or committing other weapons violations.
+The Michigan gun attorneys of Willis Law represent CPL holders who are accused of violating their responsibilities under Michigan's CCW laws or committing other weapons violations.

-If you have been arrested or have received a notice of suspension of your CPL, please call our toll-free number, (888) 461-7744, for a free initial consultation.
+If you have been arrested or have received a notice of suspension of your CPL, please call Michigan CPL lawyers' toll-free number, (888) 461-7744, for a free initial consultation.
 If you need our help right away after hours, call our 24-hour line at 888-635-3824.

 Notice of Suspension and Pistol-Free Zones